Medically reviewed by Dr. Irish on April 28th, 2023.

 Different Species of Hookworms

-The two most common types of hookworms to infect dogs are Ancylostoma caninum, Uncinaria stenocephala, and Ancylostoma braziliense.
+The three most common types of hookworms to infect dogs are Ancylostoma caninum, Uncinaria stenocephala, and Ancylostoma braziliense.

-Humans can become infected with hookworms through the skin.
-However, the only species of hookworms that can can be transmitted through direct contact of human skin is called N. Americanus.
-A common route of passage for this is the the skin of barefoot walkers.
+The only species of hookworms that can can be transmitted through direct contact of human skin is called N. Americanus.

 There are four possible ways for a dog to contract a hookworm infection: